angelavuong/ansible/README.md

 ## Part 5: Create second VM in Azure for database

-Let's create another VM so we can use to install Mongo DB.
+Let's create another VM so we can use to install MySQL.

 1. Create the VM in Azure using Ansible:

-Build a new playbook called ```azure_create_mongodb_vm.yml``` that will create our second VM:
+Build a new playbook called ```azure_create_mysql_vm.yml``` that will create our second VM:
 ```
-- name: Create Azure Mongo DB VM
+- name: Create Azure mySQL VM
   hosts: localhost
   connection: local
   tasks: